Here are the best HP laptops to buy in 2022

 Design-wise, the Spectre x360 16 inherits some of the legacy of the Spectre line, but it’s also quite different.
 The sharp angular edges make way for a more curved chassis, but you’ll still find accented edges around the laptop and the iconic trimmed-off corners below the display.
-The accents are much smaller and more subtle now, and in the case of the Nocturne Blue model, the entire laptop is almost the same color.
-Regardless, it looks great and it’s a fresh take on an iconic design.
-It’s also decently potable, starting at 4.45lbs of weight, which isn’t much heavier than the old Spectre x360 15.
+The accents are much smaller and more subtle now, and in the case of the Nocturne Blue model, the accents are a very similar color to the rest of the chassis.
+Regardless, it looks great and it’s a fresh take on an iconic design, and it even inspired the Spectre x360 13.5 we already mentioned above.
+It’s also decently portable, starting at 4.45lbs of weight, which isn’t much heavier than the old Spectre x360 15.

 Finally, for ports, the Spectre x360 16 has a solid selection, too.
 You get two Thunderbolt 4/USB-C ports, one USB Type-A port, HDMI, a headphone jack, and a microSD card reader.
 That covers most basic needs you might have, and it’s exactly what you’d for a modern premium laptop at this size.
 You can always use a Thunderbolt dock to get even more ports, too.